Tyre Safety Awareness with the WI (Women’s Institute)

 Outcomes

-100% of attendees reported learning something new about tyre safety
+100% of attendees reported learning new information about tyre safety

-Many described the session as “eye-opening” or “a real wake-up call”
+Many described the sessions as “eye-opening” and “a real wake-up call”

-Attendees felt more confident asking the right questions when purchasing tyres
+Participants felt more confident asking informed questions when purchasing tyres

-WI organisers described the talks as “hugely informative” and “relevant for all drivers, not just car enthusiasts”
+Organisers described the talks as “hugely informative” and “relevant for all drivers”

 Feedback